LucMiaz/PFASGroups/docs/_build/html/_sources/benchmarking.rst.txt

 **Key findings**:

-* HalogenGroups matches or exceeds CSRML accuracy on structures with at least one perfluoroalkyl chain.
+* PFASGroups matches or exceeds CSRML accuracy on structures with at least one perfluoroalkyl chain.
-* HalogenGroups additionally detects fluorotelomer groups not covered by the CSRML rule set.
+* PFASGroups additionally detects fluorotelomer groups not covered by the CSRML rule set.
 * For borderline polyfluoroalkyl structures sensitivity is comparable (both ~0.85).